thisismedium/md/docs/md.stm.rst

 .. function:: saved()

-   This operator produces an iterator over the items in a transaction's save-log.
+   Produce an iterator over the items in a transaction's save-log.

 .. function:: unsaved()

-   This operator produces an iterator over the items that need to be added to a transaction's save-log.
+   Produce an iterator over the items that need to be added to a transaction's save-log.

    .. doctest::